FG 42: General configuration/layout

 The FG 42 was a select-fire air-cooled weapon and one of the first to incorporate the "straight-line" recoil configuration.
 This layout, combined with the side magazine, placed both the center of gravity and the position of the shoulder stock nearly in line with the longitudinal axis of the bore, a feature increasing controllability during burst or automatic fire.
 The operating system was derived from that used in the successful Lewis light machine gun with a gas piston-actuated rotating bolt locking mechanism.
+The angled pistol grip on the first model was to maintain familiarity with the Kar98k as well as drop container storage and making it less likely to snag on all the straps of parachute equipment in a descent.

 This system used pressurized exhaust gases from the bore and channeled them through a port drilled in the barrel into a gas cylinder located under the barrel.
 The rapid build-up of propellant gases imparted rearward pressure on a long-stroke piston, driving it backwards, while an extension of the bolt carrier interacted with a helical camming slot machined into the bolt carrier, converting this linear movement into an angular velocity and forcing the bolt into a rotary motion, clearing the locking nuts and unlocking it near the end of the bolt carrier's travel.
 The weapon was locked into battery by two lugs on the bolt head which recessed into appropriate cavities machined into the receiver walls.
 Owing to its main intended use by paratroopers, the rear sight (which necessarily was rather high due to the straight stock design) was a flip-up construction.
 The iron sight line had a 530 mm sight radius and consisted of an open-pointed-post-type front sight, and a diopter-type rear sight.
 It was graduated for 7.92×57mm Mauser cartridges from 100 to 1200 m in 100 m increments.
 On later models the post front sight was hooded to reduce glare under unfavourable light conditions and add protection for the post.

 The top of the receiver of the FG 42 was specifically machined with a long dovetail type base designed to accept telescopic sight mounts.
 The scope mount featured locking lever(s) that allowed quick installation and removal of a telescopic sight depending on the specific combat scenario; general combat or in a limited sniping role.
 The telescopic sights used on the FG 42 were the ZFG42 or ZF4.